theKashey/restate/README.md

 # Restate

-The base layer for redux composition.
+Restate, re-store, redux-focus, re-dux...
+Oh, it was not easy to name _The base layer for a redux composition_.

 ## The problem